Easy Bible Quiz about Bible History

 King James insisted on having it written in a language the common person could understand.

-Queen Mary was a holy terror.
+Queen Mary was described as a holy terror.

 She was known as Bloody Mary.